Last updated on December 29th, 2023

 This is the official Hot Springs National Park campground and is great for both tents and RVs.
 There are 40 total sites, all of which have electric hookups and cost $30/night (must be paid with a credit or debit card).

-The biggest downside of this campground is that it’s first-come, first-served, so if you visit during peak times, you may have a hard time getting a spot.
+The biggest downside of this campground is that it’s first-come, first-served.
+So if you visit during peak times, you may have a hard time getting a spot.

 How much time do you need in Hot Springs National Park?

-If you want to just see the highlights, including Bathhouse Row, touching the hot spring, and going for a short hike, you could definitely get away with just 1 day in Hot Springs National Park.
+If you want to just see the highlights, including Bathhouse Row, touching the hot spring, and going for a short hike, then you could definitely get away with just 1 day in Hot Springs National Park.

 However, if you want to do the majority of the items listed on this guide, or go at a slower pace, we’d suggest having 2-3 days to fully experience the park and the surrounding area.